Issues with Renting?

 - Pasadena Tenants Union (PTU): A local organization with tenant solidarity volunteers who are not legal advisers but can assist from experience with tenant rights and tenant organizing.
 PTU also has template letters you can send to your landlord for specific issues.
-Often these letters compell landlords to act.
+Often these letters compel landlords to act.
 These letters can be found here.

 - Los Angeles Tenants Union (LATU): An organization with experience in housing issues in Los Angeles city.
 LATU has a free and very readable handbook on tenant rights, as well as a tenant solidarity network.

 - Tenants Together: A California wide tenant rights organization with free one-on-one phone counseling sessions offered to members.
-Membership is donation based ($10-100 suggsted per year) and no one is turned away for lack of funds
+Membership is donation based ($10-100 suggested per year) and no one is turned away for lack of funds

 Retaliation in Response to Campaign?

 Please let us know at firstname.lastname@example.org if you have received a written or verbal notice of a rent increase or a notice to vacate due to our Rent Control and Eviction Protections Campaign.
 In addition, let us know if you have been threatened with rent increases or notices to vacate as a result of your potential support, signature, or vote in favor of the campaign.